 Procedure: What steps did you follow to conduct the experiment (be as detailed as possible).

-1. Place 2 carnations into a vase with 2 ml of shampoo, 2 ml of red dye, and 2 ml of water.
+1. Place 2 carnations in a vase with 2 ml of shampoo, 2 ml of red dye, and 2 ml of water.

 2. Place another 2 carnations into a separate vase with 2 ml of acetone, 2 ml of red dye, and 2 ml of water.